koalaGreener/koalaGreener.github.io/_posts/2016/2015-02-16-Weijie's Resume.md

 #### Biomedical Event Extraction

 In this assignment, sentences are mapped to structured representations of the biomedical events.
 We use Perceptron Algorithm and Loglinear Models, which is a set of binary feature functions to predict the biomedical events.
 We have implemented the feature functions in several ways, such as lexical feature,entity-based feature,syntax-based feature.
-Comparing to Naive Bayes Algorithm(MLE), the result of our model that trained by Perceptron Algorithm is XX% higher.
+Comparing to Naive Bayes Algorithm(MLE), the result of our model that trained by Perceptron Algorithm is 34.82% higher.